Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 Step #3: Ensure Proper Documentation

 Update your ESA letter with your licensed mental health professional, making sure it clearly ties your disability to the ESA’s support and reflects a real provider–patient relationship.
+Keeping your documentation valid also ensures your ESA letter can save your money by helping you avoid unnecessary pet fees or housing charges.

 Step #4: Reach Out for Legal Help